Esperies

 Esperies (Εσπερίες) is a former municipality on the island of Corfu, Ionian Islands, Greece.
 Since the 2019 local government reform it is part of the municipality North Corfu, of which it is a municipal unit.
 It is located in the northwest corner of the island of Corfu.
-It has a land area of 54.462 km2 and a population of 6,990 (2011 census).
-The seat of the municipality was the town of Velonades (pop.
-392).
-Its largest towns are Karousades (pop.
-991), Avliotes (830), Peroulades (673), and Velonades.
+It has a land area of 54.462 km2 and a population of 6,925 (2021 census).
+The seat of the municipality was the town of Velonades.

 Subdivisions

 The municipal unit Esperies is subdivided into the following communities (constituent villages in brackets):